Suicide bomb strikes top NATO envoy team in Afghanistan

 "The purpose of today's attack in Kabul was a convoy of U.S. troops.
 The embassy or any other country nationals were not objective," Taliban spokesman Zabihullah Mujahid tweeted.

-The Senior Civilian Representative's vehicles are factory-made, armored Mercedes SUVs.
+The Senior Civilian Representative's vehicles are factory-made, armoured Mercedes SUVs.
 The Afghan interior ministry said the one targeted belonged to the Turkish embassy and the driver had been killed in the explosion.

 A security report circulated among international security sources in Kabul showed the car had caught fire after the blast, and was burning on its side at the edge of the road just outside the so-called Green Zone.